yuenhung/PreWork/README.md

 * [] Additional: Theming the Settings page like the main application page.
 * [] Additional: Also remembering the tip percentage across app restarts.

-Notes:

-This only works for iPhone Retina 4" in Portrait orientation.
-I did not spend any time making the app look right in other screen sizes and Landscape orientation.

 ![Video Walkthrough](prework.gif)